Children have the highest positivity rates in Cerro Gordo County

 Cerro Gordo's rates have increased steadily, moving up from around an 8% positivity rate in the middle of September.
 Since the beginning of November, the county has remained in the double digits.

 The portion of Cerro Gordo County's population that is fully vaccinated sits at 58.6%.
-Those residents between the ages of 18 and 64 make up 70.1% of the that number, and those 65 and older comprise 89.3% of all vaccinated people.
+Those residents between the ages of 18 and 64 make up 70.1% of the that number, and those 65 and older comprise 89.3%.

 People are also reading…